Exploration of Chinese Painting: History, Techniques, and Artistic Marvels

 Boundary Painting

 Boundary painting, more commonly known in English as "Jiehua", is a distinctive genre within Chinese traditional painting that specializes in the meticulous depiction of architectural structures.
-This style of painting demands a high level of precision and technical skill, often utilizing tools such as the jiechi (boundary ruler or guide ruler) to ensure the accuracy of proportions and perspectives in the depiction of palaces, temples, pagodas, bridges, and other architectural wonders.
+This style of painting demands a high level of precision and technical skill, often utilizing tools to ensure the accuracy of proportions and perspectives in the depiction of palaces, temples, pagodas, bridges, and other architectural wonders.

 Brief History